Can Fulham buck trend to stay in Premier League?

 "To sign Neco on a permanent basis would be the aim and I feel the team would benefit from at least one other central defender as you need strong competition in the Premier League.

-"They also need a striker and a goal-scoring midfielder.
+"They also need a striker and a goalscoring midfielder.
 They need players to be brought in to further strengthen what is a talented and motivated group."

-Before leaving following relegation at the end of last season, former boss Scott Parker said the club "need to try and get off this rollercoaster we're on".
+Before leaving when Fulham were relegated at the end of last season, former boss Scott Parker said the club "need to try to get off this rollercoaster we're on".

 Here are some of the twists and turns of that crazy journey.